 While there may not be agreement upon the term, most people seem able to identify a hyperscale facility when they see one.
 Take, for instance, Chicago’s Lakeside Technology Center, a massive 1.1 million sq. ft. data center, Microsoft’s twin 470,000 sq. ft. complexes in Quincy, WA and San Antonio, TX, or the National Security Administration’s 100,000 sq. ft.
 “Bumblehive” data center facility in Bluffdale, UT.
 These are all fairly obvious examples of hyperscale facilities, but these data centers aren’t simply big for the sake of being big.

 While data storage is important for modern data centers, what really sets hyperscale facilities apart is their high-volume traffic and ability to handle heavy computing workloads.
-For organizations that run most of their operations in the cloud, power-intensive tasks like 3D rendering, genome processing, cryptography, and “big data” analytics require a lot of computing resources.
+For organizations that run most of their operations in the cloud, power-intensive tasks like 3D rendering, genome processing, virtual reality workloads, cryptography, and big data analytics require a lot of computing resources.